How Elon Musk is changing Twitter

 Aside from charging for Twitter verification, Musk has been planning a whole new set of changes to the platform.
 While none of these are confirmed yet, they’re reportedly in the works or being tested.

+Twitter is considering entering the payments business — an area Musk has experience in going back to his pre-PayPal days — according to a New York Times report citing paperwork filed with the US Treasury Department.
+It could be part of Musk’s stated ambitions to make Twitter a “superapp” called X, which could be similar to WeChat in China that’s used not just for posting messages but for things like making shopping purchases or ordering food delivery.

-For now, it seems like Elon is throwing a bunch of ideas out to see which ones work.
+Otherwise, it seems as though Elon is throwing a bunch of ideas out to see which ones work.
 As one investor in Musk’s deal, Binance CEO Changpeng Zhao, said at the Web Summit conference in November, he expects only 10 percent of Musk’s ideas “will stick.”

 So far, many of Musk’s ideas (like Vine and paid videos) are old ones that Twitter has already tried — and failed at.